-An amazing overland journey from Kenya to Pretoria covering scenic game parks, tropical Zanzibar, lush beaches of Mozambique, third largest lake in Africa and 'The Smoke That Thunders' over the dramatic Victoria Falls.
-See Africa's best highlights on this comprehensive adventure overland tour.
+An amazing adventure tour from Kenya to Pretoria covering scenic game parks, tropical Zanzibar, lush beaches of Mozambique, third largest lake in Africa and 'The Smoke That Thunders' over the dramatic Victoria Falls.
+See Africa's best highlights on this comprehensive adventure tour.

 Day 1.
 Nairobi to Masai Mara Reserve, Kenya Highlights.
 Great Rift Valley.We board our safari vehicles, settle in and head out of the city travelling to the small town of Narok in the Maasai lands area out side the Maasai Mara National Reserve.
 Stopping along the way to appreciate the views of the Kenyan Rift Valley Escarpment, we wind our way along the country roads into the Reserve's buffer zone where we may already spot some antelope wandering the area.

 Day 2.
 Maasai Mara Reserve Highlights.
 Masai Mara National Reserve, Kenya.We wake early and head out in search of the abundant wildlife this reserve is so well known for.
 Kenya is the original home of the safari and it's the Maasai Mara that has long rewarded avid wildlife seekers with the opportunity to see the animals in their natural habitat.

 Day 3.
 Maasai Mara Reserve to NairobiMaking our way back out of the Maasai Mara, we head back to the town of Narok and then on to Nairobi where we spend the night.